-This weekend, while we had a day of sunshine, I headed for the garden with the shovel.
+This weekend while we had a day of sunshine, I headed for the garden with the shovel.
 Time to dig that horseradish and put it up for Christmas gifts.
-Neither Sal or I are particularly fond of horseradish – just a bit spicy for our liking.
+Neither Sal or I are particularly fond of horseradish – it’s just a bit too spicy for our liking.
 I like a bit of it in some ketchup with my roast beef – but that’s it.

-I may do it for the process more than anything else.
-As a youngster my family used to go to Darby, MT when it was time to gather the root crop of the year.
+I may dig, process, and can horseradish for the process more than anything else.
+As a youngster my family used to go to Darby, MT when it was time of year to gather the root crop.
 Aunt Mae and Uncle Bob would be ready for us.
 They knew where all the wild horseradish plants were in the countryside surrounding Darby.
 Off we would all go with shovels and buckets in the trunks of our cars.

 Once everything has been grated I mix one cup of water with about 2 tablespoons of vinegar – make enough to give a good mixing with the horseradish – stir it well and then put the horseradish into the jars.

-Glad to have the last canning jar filled for the year – on to other projects.
+I’m glad to have the last canning jar filled for the year – now on to other projects.